cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 different geographical locations.
 They form a huge part of internet services today and are deployed at different locations to ensure faster content load times, and lower bandwidths over a network.
-This technology is highly "useful to companies that require higher response times" [@hid-sp18-512-amazon-cloudfront-b] and distribution of large files to many users at a given time.
+This technology is highly

+> ``useful to companies that require higher response
+> times'' [@hid-sp18-512-amazon-cloudfront-b] and distribution of
+> large files to many users at a given time.

 It helps accelerate delivery by moving the content close to the end-user therefore reducing hops through the internet.
 This is often done through caching the content inside a server that is closer to the user.
 With this, network performance is